 ARC obtains the relevant SOC reports and documents the review of the report and if any control exceptions impact ARC's control environment.
 The complementary controls are reviewed and linked to controls in ARC's SOC report.
-The reviews are approved by management and documentation on the sub-service organizations is made available to Customer Agencies.
+The reviews are approved by management and documentation on the subservice organizations is made available to customer agencies.
+ARC contacts the subservice organization to obtain additional information for exceptions if applicable.

-ARC obtains a system verification letter for the Fiscal Service sub-service organizations that do not have a SOC 1 report.
-The system verification letter is reviewed and approved by ARC and made available to Customer Agencies.
+ARC obtains a system verification letter for the Fiscal Service subservice organizations that do not have a SOC 1 report.
+The system verification letter is reviewed and approved by ARC and made available to customer agencies.